Munira Mirza: Career

 Early on, Mirza was involved in revolutionary politics, including being a member of the Revolutionary Communist Party, a small group that dissolved in 1997.
-She contributed to its magazine, Living Marxism, which was dissolved after losing a libel case to ITN over the Bosnian genocide.
-Staff from Living Marxism later formed the Spiked website, for which she has written articles.
+She contributed to its magazine, Living Marxism, which was dissolved after losing a libel case to ITN over Living Marxisms claim that there had been no Bosnian genocide.
+Staff from Living Marxism later formed the Spiked website, for which she has also written articles.

 Many of Mirza's Revolutionary Communist Party colleagues became influential in Conservative Party Eurosceptic circles after the dissolution of their party, while remaining closely associated with each other's endeavours.

-Mirza has said that "I became a bit of a 'museums junkie' in my early twenties.
-My first job in the arts sector was at the Royal Society of Arts, where I became especially interested in the politics of culture – why we value what we do, how to make the arts more accessible, and why public interest in the arts matters.
-From there, I started a PhD in Sociology, looking particularly at the politics of culture."
-She worked briefly at the Tate Gallery.
+According to Mirza, after a job with Royal Society of Arts she sought a PhD in Sociology.
+She also worked briefly at the Tate Gallery.

 During 2005 to 2007, Mirza worked as Development Director for the conservative think-tank Policy Exchange.
 While she was there, she edited a collection of essays, Culture Vultures: Is UK Arts Policy Damaging the Arts?, which challenged the government's efforts to promote socially inclusive arts, and wrote Living Apart Together: British Muslims and the Paradox of Multiculturalism.

 In December 2009, she appeared in the BBC Radio 4 programme Great Lives, nominating the political philosopher Hannah Arendt.

 From 2008 to 2016, Mirza worked for the Mayor of London, Boris Johnson, initially as Cultural Adviser, and Director of Arts, Culture and the Creative Industries.
 From 2012, she was one of six Deputy Mayors, being Deputy Mayor for Education and Culture.
 She advised the Mayor on priorities for culture and education and led the delivery of key programmes, including £40m education and youth investment in London.
 In 2014, Mirza said that she was not a Conservative.